 Being a magical tooth collector is not an easy job, but it is a rewarding one.
 I’ve designed these tooth fairy letter printables to make your job easier and to make losing a tooth a magical and special event!

 This special letter from the tooth fairy will make losing a tooth memorable.
 You will be able to record when they lost their tooth, how old they were, where and how.
 There is even a place for the tiny tooth fairy to leave a little grade card for how well they are taking care of their teeth.
 This is a fun way to reinforce the importance of good dental care routines.

-There are two versions of the printable that come with matching envelopes, perfect for your son or daughter.
+There are two versions of the printable tooth fairy letter template that come with matching envelopes, perfect for your son or daughter.

-These envelopes are easy to put make!
+These envelopes are easy to print and make!
 Simply fold the flaps over, and glue them together.
 Children will be so happy to receive this tooth fairy printable when they lose their baby teeth.

-Insert the Tooth Fairy’s “Offical Report” along with your little one’s special surprise, and close the top with some more glue or tape.
+Insert the Tooth Fairy’s notes on her “Offical Report” along with your little one’s special surprise, and close the top with some more glue or tape.

 How much does the tooth fairy pay?

-Each year Delta Dental does a study and tooth fairy payouts are on the rise!
+Each year Delta Dental does a study and payouts are on the rise! for lost teeth!
 On average kids receive an all-time high average of $4.66 per tooth.
-89% of the homes the Tooth Fairy visits receive money, the fairy is also known to leave gifts that promote dental health, such as toothpaste or toothbrushes.
-What a great idea!
-It never crossed my mind to do this.
-Gifting a sparkly toothpaste would be extra fun.
-My friend actually puts a touch of glitter on the money she leaves.
-Now that is a special touch.
-There is a Tooth Fairy Calculator that will show much children of similar demographics are receiving.
+89% of the homes the Fairy visits receive money.
+There is actually a Tooth Calculator that will show how much children of similar demographics are receiving.